 Kennebunkport optional arts & culture add-ons:

-- On your way to or from Rockland, don’t miss the Coastal Maine Botanical Gardens, comprising 270 of coastal shoreline for gardens, plus year-round exhibits, workshops and more.
+On your way to or from Freeport, don’t miss the Coastal Maine Botanical Gardens, comprising 270 of coastal shoreline for gardens, plus year-round exhibits, workshops and more.

 Rockland optional arts & culture add-ons:

-- The Sail, Power and Museum in Rockland offers one man’s exceptional collection of maritime and nautical exhibits.
+The Sail, Power and Museum in Rockland offers one man’s exceptional collection of maritime and nautical exhibits.
+In addition, musicians bring instruments and voices to make music together informally every Sunday 1:30 to 4pm.
 Check the events schedule too.

 Bar Harbor optional arts and culture add-ons: